 For many like PT, the challenges of living with a mental illness make obtaining housing a struggle.
 People who deal with mental disorders often find it difficult to to find or hold down jobs, stick with their treatment plans and maintain connections with friends and family who can support them—all of which put them at a higher risk for becoming homeless.

 Individuals in the Dallas area who struggle with mental health conditions face an additional hurdle: lack of affordable housing.
-As reported in a March 2017 study by the National Low Income Housing Coalition, the Dallas-Fort Worth-Arlington area ties for fourth place among metropolitan areas in the United States with the fewest low-income housing units: just 19 for every 100 extremely low income households, compared to the national average of 35 units per 100 households.
+A March 2018 study by the National Low Income Housing Coalition revealed that the Dallas-Fort Worth-Arlington area is among the bottom five metropolitan areas in the United States in the availability of low-income housing units: just 19 units exist for every 100 extremely low-income households, compared to the national average of 35 units per 100 households.
 This shortage makes it even more difficult for those in the Dallas area who manage mental health conditions to find places to live.

-During the 2017 Point in Time Homeless Count, a census of people experiencing homelessness conducted on January 26, 2017, 3,789 homeless individuals were counted in Dallas and Collin Counties.
-The number of unsheltered homeless in Dallas had increased by 55 percent since the 2016 count, and 70 percent of those interviewed said they’d been homeless for over a year.
+During the 2018 Point in Time Homeless Count, a census of people experiencing homelessness conducted on January 25, 2018, 4,140 homeless individuals were counted in Dallas and Collin Counties.
+More than half of those interviewed said they’d been homeless for over a year.

 But on the flip side, obtaining housing can be a first step toward recovery.
 The 2017 State of the Homeless Address called housing “the most effective response to homelessness with persons presenting with disabling conditions including mental health, addictions, and other disabilities.”